validator/validator/CONTRIBUTING.md

     git commit -s

-To save yourself some time, tou probably want to set `user.name` and `user.email` values in a git config file (e.g., in `~/.gitconfig`), like this:
+To save yourself some time, you probably want to set `user.name` and `user.email` values in a git config file (e.g., in `~/.gitconfig`), like this:

     [user]